SamPom100/Shortcuts/README.md

 # Shortcuts
-Cool siri shortcuts
+Cool Siri shortcuts

-These shortcuts are exported through the 'Export Shortcuts' shortcut directly from Siri Shortcuts.
-They're saved as XML / HTML, and are importable through the 'Import Shortcuts' directly to your Siri Shortcuts app.
+Descriptions:

+Export Shortcut: Exports Siri Shortcuts from their native app as an XML or HTML file.

+Import Shortcut: Converts XML / HTML to a useable shortcut.

+Get Cuties: Parses subreddits and extracts images, prompts you to review and save them.

+Reverse Image Search: Takes a file or URL, uploads to IMGUR, then searches it on SAUCENAO

+Get Sauce: More versitile Reverse Image Search with more database options.